It’s all fun and games until your RV breaks.

 What if I take the course and still feel confused.
 Will I be supported aside from the course videos?

-Ed and Liz will be active in a Facebook group and through email to answer any questions or concerns you have.
+We are active in the student Facebook group and available through email to answer any questions or concerns you have.
 We really want you to feel supported and confident in fixing your rig.

 All RVs break eventually.
+Especially when they’re sitting around.
 And without a plan in place, you’re going to spend thousands and waste travel time waiting for someone else to repair your rig.
 This course is a way to change all that.

 Not only will you learn the systems of your RV.
-You’ll be able to fix your RV with confidence, knowing you can get back to camping peace quickly.
-And you’ll have an RV tech whose works on hundreds of RVs to walk you through the process.
+You’ll be able to fix your RV with confidence, knowing you can get back to camping quickly when the time comes.
+And you’ll have an RV tech who has worked with hundreds of other RVers and their rigs to walk you through the process.

-Join today, and get a 30-day money-back guarantee.
+Join the over 350 students today, and get a 30-day money-back guarantee.